roman-milk/roman-milk.github.io/bedding-the-babysitter.md

  The next hour and half, give or take, was the simplest and most amazing of my life.
 Everything just made sense.
 We watched the movie, both of us content to just be together with our declarations and the indescribable warmth that goes with it.
 Neither of us ever touched the popcorn again, neither of us willing to let go to the security that went with just holding hands.

  As the credits inevitably ended, I felt a wave of disappointment, not because the movie was done, but because our first date, this small ripple of perfect time was ending.
 Real life was so much more complicated than any one small moment of bliss that always ended.
 Instantly, even as we both sat quietly as the credits rolled, I wondered: now what?
-Report_Story #2